bemasc/access-services/draft-schwartz-masque-access-descriptions.md

 In HTTP/1.1, forward proxy service was originally defined in two ways: absolute-uri form (encrypted at most hop-by-hop), and HTTP CONNECT (potentially encrypted end-to-end).
 Both of these services were effectively origin-scoped: the access service was a property of the origin, not associated with any particular path.

 Recently, a variety of new standardized proxy-like services have emerged for HTTP.
-These new services are defined by URI templates that produce one or more distinct paths for each service, allowing distinct instances of the same service type to be served by a single origin.
+These new services are defined by a URI template or path, allowing distinct instances of the same service type to be served by a single origin.
 These services include:

 * DNS over HTTPS
 * CONNECT-UDP